Housseem946/Housseem946/README.md

 # 👨‍💻 About Me

-I’m a Data Engineer enthusiast with two years of hands-on experience at EDF – Optimization & Trading Departement(DOAAT), where I contributed to designing and scaling data-driven systems.
+I’m a Data Engineer enthusiast at EDF – Optimization & Trading Departement(DOAAT), where I contributed to designing and scaling data-driven systems.

 Passionate about data architecture, relational & NoSQL databases, and Python-powered analytics, I focus on designing robust pipelines, automating workflows, and turning complex datasets into actionable insights.